Waveform

 Why Neo-Soul on Deezer Needs Specialized Mastering

-Neo-soul mastering is perhaps the most philosophically challenging in modern music — the genre values organic imperfection, live-performance dynamics, and vintage warmth in an era where streaming demands technical precision.
+Neo-soul mastering is perhaps the most philosophically challenging in modern music.
+The genre values organic imperfection, live-performance dynamics, and vintage warmth in an era where streaming demands technical precision.
 The defining tension is between neo-soul's wide dynamic range (12–16 LU is typical) and the streaming expectation that a quiet track means a bad master.
-At -16 to -18 LUFS integrated, neo-soul plays at lower volume than adjacent pop tracks in a playlist — this is correct for the genre.
+At -16 to -18 LUFS integrated, neo-soul plays at lower volume than adjacent pop tracks in a playlist.
+This is correct for the genre.
 The vinyl warmth that defines neo-soul comes from low-frequency saturation at 80–200 Hz second-harmonic, controlled high-frequency rolloff above 14 kHz, and natural room reflections at 400–800 Hz.
 Over-compression eliminates all three: saturation flattens, high-frequency rolloff sounds processed rather than organic, and the room sound collapses into a static image.
 Mastering chain order matters especially for neo-soul: apply gentle EQ first, then the bus compressor, then tape saturation, then the final limiter.
 Saturation after the compressor creates a more organic tape-machine character than saturation before compression.
-Compression ratio should not exceed 2:1 on the master bus — the genre's dynamic expression is its primary identity.
+Compression ratio should not exceed 2:1 on the master bus.
+The genre's dynamic expression is its primary identity.

 Deezer context: Deezer normalizes to -15 LUFS and also offers Deezer HiFi (FLAC lossless).
 Target -15 LUFS integrated for consistency across standard and HiFi listeners.
-Deezer's audience includes quality-focused European listeners — clean masters with good dynamic range perform well.
+Deezer's audience includes quality-focused European listeners.
+Clean masters with good dynamic range perform well.

 Neo-Soul EQ Profile for Deezer